justnonamenoname/lifeticle/readme.txt

 Wolfram's theory

-The hypergraph elements in Wolfram's theory are too small relative to the size of an atom to be the main particle of an organism.
+The elements of the hypergraph in Wolfram's theory are too small compared to the size of an atom to serve as the main particle of an organism.
-In that case, apart from the hypergraph, there must also be life particles that attach to the organism, but they cannot attach to elements of the hypergraph that are too small.
+So in addition to the hypergraph, there must be life particles that attach to the organism but cannot attach to elements of the hypergraph that are too small.
 This may indicate that Wolfram's theory is incorrect.

-If the qualia field is three-dimensional, it is poorly connected with Wolfram's theory:
+If the qualia field is three-dimensional, it fits poorly with the space of Wolfram's theory:
 In Wolfram's theory, space can have any number of dimensions.
-Either the qualia field is compatible only with a specific form of hypergraph space, or the theory is incorrect.
+Either the qualia field is compatible only with a certain form of hypergraph space, or the theory is incorrect.
-This may also require two separate spaces - hypergraph space and qualia space.
+This may also require two separate spaces - the hypergraph space and the qualia space.

 CEMI theory